Raleigh Child Support Lawyers

 Do you need to address a child support issue?
 Call on our astute legal team of experienced Raleigh child support attorneys at (919) 849-5744.

-Child Support Basics
+North Carolina Child Support Basics

-Factors in the North Carolina Child Support Formula Manual that are used to determine the amount of child support, medical support, and childcare obligations are:
+Factors that are used to determine the amount of child support, medical support, and childcare obligations per the North Carolina Child Support Formula Manual include:

-- Mother’s gross income
+- The mother’s gross income

-- Father’s gross income
+- The father’s gross income

-- Number of children of the parties
+- The number of children the parties share

 - The overnight parenting time of each parent

-- Other child support obligations, or custody of other children
+- Other child support obligations or custody of other children

 - Health care costs for the minor children